top of page

 • Replay Attacks: Re-sending previously captured messages to manipulate user sessions or impersonate legitimate users.

-4G/LTE Based Attacks:
+4G/LTE Based Attacks Defenses:

 Though 4G improved security compared to earlier generations (2G/3G), several protocols still have vulnerabilities.